-Of the 120 women who participated, the average weight loss during the first 16 weeks was 11 pounds.
-Some women lost 37 pounds.
-More than 75 percent of the women enrolled in Phase Two, the online support phase, have maintained their weight or continued to lose more weight.
-(They had completed eight weeks of this support by early 2001).
+Of the 150 women who participated, the average weight loss during the first 16 weeks was 11 pounds.
+Some women lost more than 40 pounds.
+More than 75 percent of the women enrolled in Phase Two, the online support phase, have maintained their weight or continued to lose more weight over the first 6-12 months of follow-up.
 Some of the women in the program bordered on class II obesity when they started.
 "I lost 44 pounds and now I am able to wear clothes I haven't worn in years.
 How is this program different from others I have tried?
 It has all the elements to succeed.
 The nutrition, the hydration, the physical activity, mind and body, and the support groups.
 My physical activity grew from none to 500 to 600 minutes of activity a week or sometimes more.
 Thanks to this program, I started the New Year with a size 8, [down] from a size 16 or sometimes 18.
 Believe me, I do not miss my previous size."